mkayen/DailyFBB-Engine/README.md

 # DailyFBB-Engine

 The Purpose of DailyFBB-Engine is to generate "the best lineup", or the lineup with the highest projected point output in a given day.
-The data powering this script is from numberfire (www.numberfire.com).
+The data powering this script is from numberfire (www.numberfire.com) & swish analytics (www.swishanalytics.com).

 The current iteration of this script only works with numberfire data & fanduel (www.fanduel.com) pricing.
 Would love for collaborators to help broaden the scope of this project.
 Refer to the bottom for contribution ideas - Would appreciate the help!